ANNE ARUNDEL DERMATOLOGY NOTICE OF PRIVACY PRACTICES

 3.1.4.
 For education/training.
 On occasion, we participate in the education and training of health care professionals.
 We may use and disclose your medical information to current and prospective students, residents, and/or observers as part of the training and educational process.
 For example, your physician may allow a student or observer to monitor your treatment as a part of a learning experience.

 3.2.
 Certain Other Uses and Disclosures That Do Not Require Your Consent

 3.2.1.
 When disclosure is required by federal, state, or local law, judicial or administrative proceedings, or law enforcement.
-For example, we make disclosures when a law requires that we report information to government agencies and law enforcement personnel about victims of abuse, neglect, or domestic violence; when dealing with gunshot and other wounds, or when ordered in a judicial or administrative or administrative proceeding.
+For example, we make disclosures when a law requires that we report information to government agencies and law enforcement personnel about victims of abuse, neglect, or domestic violence; when dealing with gunshot and other wounds, or when ordered in a judicial or administrative proceeding.

 3.2.2.
 For public health activities.
 For example, we report information about births, deaths, and various diseases to government officials in charge of collecting that information, and we provide coroners, medical examiners, and funeral directors necessary information relating to an individual’s death.

 3.2.3.
 For health oversight activities.
 For example, we will provide information to assist the government when it conducts an investigation or inspection of a health care provider or organization.

 3.2.4.
 For purposes of organ donation.
 We may notify organ procurement organizations to assist them in organ, eye, or tissue donation or transplants.